EricGebhart/EricGebhart.github.io/_posts/2014-01-23-Using-pail-with-a-graph-schema.md

 Pail-Thrift, there is the additional work of defining a Tap Mapper.
 This is where I make you read my previous posts if you haven't already.
 I don't want to explain Pail Structures and Partitioning again.
-First is my '<a [Thrif-pail-cascalog and clojure post](http://ericgebhart.com/thrift-pail-cascalog-and-clojure/) .
+First is my [Thrif-pail-cascalog and clojure post](http://ericgebhart.com/thrift-pail-cascalog-and-clojure/) .
 Second is my
 [Fressian, Pail and Cascalog post](http://ericgebhart.com/fressian-pail-and-cascalog/)